PokemonAutomation/About/README.md

 ### What do we do differently?

 While most automation is entirely Arduino or microcontroller based, we take it to a new level.
 We connect the microcontroller to a PC to utilize the full computing potential of a modern computer.
-This allows us to perform visual recognition of of the gameplay and make gameplay decisions the same way a human player would.
+This allows us to perform visual recognition of the display and make gameplay decisions the same way a human player would.

 This has allowed us to automate every single shiny hunt in Pokémon Sword/Shield.
 And we look forward to Pokémon Brilliant Diamond and Shining Pearl!